Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 Curcumin, the most active compound in turmeric, has been used as a complementary or alternative treatment for many chronic inflammatory conditions like osteoarthritis, rheumatoid arthritis, inflammatory bowel diseases, Alzheimer’s, cancer, and diabetes.
 Other medicinal properties of curcumin include its blood clotting properties, ability to lower LDL and triglycerides, and even neurodegenerative protective effects.1

-Curcumin is one of the most researched compounds with over 30,000 references in the National Institute of Heath’s (NIH) PMC database and many of these studies used a turmeric extract supplement which contains a high concentration of curcumin.
-We know about the numerous, research-based benefits of curcumin, but what are potential side effects of taking a high potency turmeric supplement?
+We know about the numerous, research-based benefits of curcumin, but what are the potential side effects of taking a high potency turmeric supplement?

 What are the main side effects of turmeric?